Six Cities To Add To Your Travel Bucket List.

 Lisbon is now easier to get to and more affordable than ever with Taag Angolan Airlines adding convenient routes between Johannesburg and Cape Town, via Luanda into the Portuguese capital.
 Once there accommodation can be booked in well located and affordable Airbnb apartments, or one of the reasonably priced and stylish hotels with views towards the river.

-Coffee and beer costs about the same as in South Africa, food can be bought from the market or enjoyed at restaurants frequented by the Lisbon people.
+Coffee and beer cost about the same as in South Africa, food can be bought from the market or enjoyed at restaurants frequented by the Lisbon people.
 You can choose to either walk the cobbled streets or hop on the tram and lose yourself in the sights as it transports you from one head attraction to another.
 This is a city to live in, no matter the length of your stay, make it your home for those days and pretend you’re a local soaking up the old-fashioned laidback charm as you get your European fix.

 Long drawn to see the city, on both occasions I bought a ticket with TAAG Angola Airlines, booked an apartment with Airbnb in a well-located area — the first time for ten days in historic Alfama, and then two weeks in more residential Santos, and arrived with no plans other than to immerse myself into local living.
 Which is exactly what I did.